Katharina von Zimmermann

-Katharina von Zimmermann (1756 – 10 September 1781) was a doctor's daughter, originally from central Switzerland, who died young.
+Katharina von Zimmermann (1756 – 10 September 1781) was a medical doctor's daughter, originally from central Switzerland, who died young.
 She is known to posterity chiefly on account of her friendship with Goethe, who wrote about her.

 Life

 Katharina Zimmermann was born in Brugg, a small but politically significant town in the Aare Valley, then enjoying the status of a Municipality ("Munizipalstadt"), governed directly under the control of Bern in Switzerland.
 She was the second recorded child of Johann Georg von Zimmermann, a physician and writer.
 Her mother and grandmother both died of Tuberculosis in March 1771, while Katharina was still a young teenager.
 She was relocated to Hanover where she lived with a friend of her father's called Mrs von Döring.
 Shortly after this she was moved again, to live with friends of her father in Minden.
 In May 1773 her father, who in the interim had closed down his own household, sent her on to Lausanne, accompanied by a request to father's friend and colleague, Samuel-Auguste Tissot, that he do everything necessary to provide her with a complete upbringing (einer "vollkommenen Education"), even if the cost should exceed the budgeted annual amount of 400 Thalers.
 Moving to Lausanne instantly provided Katharina with four new sisters.
 Along with the Tissot sisters, the household already included a girl from Poland.